 The decor is colorful and full of Mexican art and artifacts lining the walls.
 Put your name on the clip board on the counter for a table (even if you’re not greeted).
 I’ve always had to wait if I roll in with more than 4 people, but around 1 pm or after tends to be when the crowds thin out.
 Or you can try going early when they open.
 They don’t take reservations.

-In terms of what to order, I don’t even look at the brunch menu because I always get the chilaquiles with carne asada and eggs, machaca con huevos (shredded beef with scrambled eggs) when available, and guacamole with homemade tortilla chips on the side.
+In terms of what to order, I don’t even look at the brunch menu because I always get the chilaquiles with carne asada and eggs, machaca con papas (shredded beef with potatoes), and guacamole with homemade tortilla chips.
 These dishes are all so flavorful.
-You can taste the chiles.
-You can taste the browning of the meat.
-You can taste the salt in the tortilla chips.
-Mexican flavors can taste muddled if the chef doesn’t know what they’re doing, but El Moose, well, they know.
+You can really taste the chiles and the browning of the meat.
+Plus the texture of the tortillas is just right.

 Portage Bay Cafe